 This study provides useful insights on nuanced changes in household financial decision-making, as well as other effects of REAP participation in these communities.
-Decision-making by women on finances has improved since participation in the program because they have resources now that they did not have before.
-While men still are the primary decisionmakers on the larger financial decisions, since it involves the sale of family livestock that mostly men own and manage, women have been able to expand their decision making powers to include important decisions like purchase and sale of livestock, school and medical expenses and smaller family purchases.
-Women feel more assertive in their relationships and are consulted more by their spouses, because now they are able to make a financial contribution to the household, unlike before.
+Decision-making by women on household finances has improved since participation in the program, due largely to their personal increased financial resources.
+While men are still the primary decisionmakers on larger financial decisions, especially when involving the sale of family livestock, women have been able to expand their decision-making powers in areas of school and medical expenses and smaller family purchases, and even sometimes important decisions like purchase and sale of livestock.
+As their ability to make financial contributions to their households has grown, women have begun to feel more assertive in their relationships and confirm that they are now consulted more often by their spouses.